jdnewman85/yausg/POC_TODO.md

 Should I be prefering bundles as return for spawn functions?

-Cursor - display mostly?
+MouseTilePosition, Cursor, Hover work
   - [X] Add component types
   - [X] Add spawn function
   - [ ] Use in current mouse input system?
     - [X] Tried
-    - [ ] Bad idea, move to own system
+    - [X] Bad idea, move to own system
-        ...
+        - [X] ...
 Could I just use the TilePosition component I'm calcing and adding to the TM?
-        Maybe change TileCursorPosition to hold that value, and use changes in it to move the cursor
+        - [X] Maybe change TileCursorPosition to hold that value, and use changes in it to move the cursor
-  - [ ] Create if tile_cursor is on tilemap, and doesn't currently exist
+  - [X] Create if tile_cursor is on tilemap, and doesn't currently exist
-    - [ ] parent to tilemap for now
+    - [X] parent to tilemap for now
-    - [ ] create reference, or ref creation system
+    - [X] create reference, or ref creation system
-  - [ ] If does exist, move
+  - [X] If does exist, move
-  - [ ] If off tilemap, and does exist
+  - [X] If off tilemap, and does exist
-    - [ ] remove cursor
+    - [X] remove cursor
-    In-front layer and behind layer?
+    - [ ] In-front layer and behind layer?

-- Better hover indicator
+- [X] Better hover indicator
 - Focus
   - on click
 - Show extra controls while focused?